PODCAST: https://open.spotify.com/episode/2YDXlghaCbuEtRlYh5DbhQ?si=sBEGAJQ7RyOgMLi7M8LPNQ

 “Wait, said the security guard!” – the real one

-“We wanted to ask you to invest in our business.
-We wanted to offer you some shares.
-We just did not have the time,” said the guard.
+“We wanted to ask you to invest in our business and offer you some shares, but we just did not have the time,” said the guard.

 “No, you are fired!
 Leave immediately!”